 \section{Discussion}

 In this work, we have used catastrophe theory to analyze a fundamental Fourier integral related eccentric Keplerian orbits, and constructed a closed-form, analytic approximation to its response.
 The methodology presented herein is sufficiently general to be used in any context where fold catastrophes are present in waveform modeling, and could plausibly be extended in the case when higher order catastrophes appear.
 This is intriguing since the general procedure for dealing with catastrophes in waveform modeling is currently to perform transformations of the waveform to avoid them, resulting in an infinite summation that can be truncated in practice~\cite{Moore:2016qxz,Moore:2018kvz,Klein:2014bua,Chatziioannou:2017tdw}.
-On the other hand, it has been proposed that catastrophe theory could be used to construct full IMR waveforms for quasi-circular binaries~\cite{Jaramillo:2022mkh}, although no practical analysis of this model exists yet.
-Indeed, much study still needs to be done to determine the efficacy of this approach and the models developed from it.
-In the context of eccentric binaries and this work, the primary focus for such studies is the development of full PN waveforms for eccentric bursts, which we plan to address in future work.
-The prospect of using catastrophe theory to understand GWs and develop waveform models does, however, look promising.